What is obedience?

 This occurs between the ages of three and six, as well.
 This happens when self-discipline occurs.
 When a child is asked to carry out a task, they see the value in it and carry it out with pleasure.
 Dr. Montessori referred to this as “joyful obedience”.

 Every child will reach the “self-discipline” stage (the final level of obedience) at different ages in a Montessori environment.
-As you can see in section above, children between three and six can be at either the second or third level.
+As you can see in the section above, children between three and six can be at either the second or third level.

 How is obedience achieved in a Montessori home?